idgregga7100/LMM_for_large_GWAS/README.md

 ## Analysis

 ### Scalability
+Runtime was recorded using the `--time` command which outputs CPU realtime, CPU user time, and CPU system time.
+To achieve the most holistic metric, we added user time and system time in our final analysis.

+Memory was recorded using the `--verbose` command which recorded the max CPU the job may occupy (aka max resident) in kilobytes.
+These values were converted to gigabytes in the final analysis.

 ### Accuracy

 The effect sizes of new tools were correlated with the effect sizes of PLINK2 results with p<1e-05, under the assumption that these should capture causal SNPs.
 Seven SNPs were significant at the genome-wide threshold 5e-08 for the continuous trait with PLINK2, and these were highlighted in continuous GWAS results of the new tools.